-M.B.A.
 Contract Management Option

 This option allows students to concentrate in the area of government acquisition and contracting.
-It is designed specifically to help contracting professionals prepare for the C.P.C.M. certification exam which is offered by the National Association of Contract Management.
-The option is of interest to military personnel and civilian personnel, as well as private sector contractors.
+It is designed specifically to help contracting professionals prepare for the Certified Professional Contracts Manager certification exam, which is offered by the National Association of Contract Management.
+The option is of interest to military and civilian personnel, as well as private sector contractors.